 Before we get into some crucial differences, you will probably experience this change on your very first day.
-In high school, we typically had the same classes every day with the same thirty or so people and most likely knew everyone in our class.
+In high school, you likely had the same classes every day with the same thirty or so people and most likely knew everyone in your class.

 When you attend your first lecture, this will definitely not be the case.
-Whether it be online or in-class, the main difference you'll notice will be the 200 other students there with you.
+Whether it be online or in-person, the main difference will be the 200 other students there with you.
 First-year classes are usually the largest in size, having roughly 100 to 250 students.
-Chances are most of these faces will be complete strangers—for now!
+Chances are most of these faces will be complete strangers to you—for now!

 Length of class

-Being in my fourth year, I had to ponder for a minute on just how short high school classes were.
-Around an hour if I recall correctly, now I look back and wonder how we ever got anything done.
+Having graduated from university, I had to ponder for a minute on just how short high school classes were.
+Around an hour if I recall correctly; now I look back and wonder how we ever got anything done.

-The average university lecture is three hours but don’t fret, you adjust to it really fast.
+The average university lecture is three hours, but don’t fret—you will adjust to it really fast.
 I remember my first lectures seeming a little lengthy, but once you get used to them you'll find that those hours fly by.

 The normal design of university classes consists of a midterm, final exam and some kind of project or assignment.
 The weight of these will change depending on the class, but each usually makes up around 30 per cent of your grade.

 For some, this may seem like a terrible idea because it puts a lot of pressure on you to do very well on every task.
-That's true, but it's important to remember that every test or assignment is part of a larger grade and you will have other opportunities to succeed.
+While that may be true, it's important to remember that every test or assignment is part of a larger grade and you will still have multiple opportunities to succeed.